FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 This URL will also need to be set in the python scripts.
 Warning!
 It must be identical!
 Both here and in python scripts: if it ends with `/` here it must end with `/` in the .py scripts.
 Port 8080 is set in the python script; change it in both places if you want to use a different port.

-Set the the logout URL to `http://192.168.144.133` which is the address of the Apache server.
+Set the logout URL to `http://192.168.144.133` which is the address of the Apache server.
 We'll set this up later, but it will serve up a static html file to make logging in and out easier.
 Apache can run on this CentOS server, but it is not mandatory to use Apache or that it is on this server, as all it is doing is serving up that html file with convenient links.
 Don't forget, the IPs I use may be different from yours; make the appropriate changes.

 {% include _image.liquid src="/assets/img/blogs/hotspot-with-fusionauth/adding-application.png" alt="Adding the WEBAuth application." class="img-fluid" figure=false %}